NQCD/NQCDynamics.jl/docs/src/examples/threestatemorse.md

 In this example we investigate the time-dependent populations of the three state morse model parametrised to describe photodissociation processes ([Coronado2001](@cite)).
-Technically, three different versions of this model exist and the one used here is model c.
+This reference introduces three versions of this model with different parameter sets.
+Our `ThreeStateMorse` model matches model C from the reference.

 First let's visualise the diabats and couplings for the model.
 You can see two regions where the diabats cross with non-zero coupling where we can expect